jatanRT/eprscope/README.md

 the corresponding articles/vignettes.
 These might be also considered as a kind of EPR spectroscopy and
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16" />
-knowledge resources, particularly for students. **In case you are completely new to *R***, there are couple of great tutorials enabling a quite straightforward diving into
+knowledge resources (see also the “First Steps with R Language” vignette/article), particularly for students. **In case you are completely new to *R***, there are couple of great tutorials enabling a quite straightforward diving into
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16" />.